Health Care Sector Update for 08/20/2019: IBIO,TEVA,MRUS,UTHR,MYL

 In other sector news:

-(-) Merus ( MRUS ) dropped 4.9% on Tuesday after the Dutch immuno-oncology company reported a Q2 net loss of $0.57 per share and missing the Capital IQ consensus expecting a $0.49 per share loss for the three months ended June 30.
+(-) Merus (MRUS) dropped 2.2% on Tuesday after the Dutch immuno-oncology company reported a Q2 net loss of $0.57 per share and missing the Capital IQ consensus expecting a $0.49 per share loss for the three months ended June 30.
 Revenue fell 14.7% from year-ago levels, also lagging the $8.3 million Street view.